indefibank/dss-deploy-scripts/README.md

-  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "flap_lid": "<Max amount of DAI that can be put up for sale at the same time in DAI unit (e.g. 1000000)>", "flash_max": "<Max DAI can be borrowed from flash loan module in DAI unit (e.g. 1000000)>", "import": {
+  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "flap_lid": "<Max amount of STBL that can be put up for sale at the same time in STBL unit (e.g. 1000000)>", "flash_max": "<Max STBL can be borrowed from flash loan module in STBL unit (e.g. 1000000)>", "import": {
     "gov": "<GOV token address (if there is an existing one to import)> note: make sure to mint enough tokens for launch", "authority": "<Authority address (if there is an existing one to import)> note: make sure to launch MCD_ADMIN",